PyO3/pyo3/README.md

 use pyo3::wrap_pyfunction;

 #[pyfunction]
-/// Formats the sum of two numbers as string fn sum_as_string(a: usize, b: usize) -> PyResult<String> {
+/// Formats the sum of two numbers as string. fn sum_as_string(a: usize, b: usize) -> PyResult<String> {
     Ok((a + b).to_string())
 }

-/// This module is a python module implemented in Rust.
 #[pymodule]
-fn string_sum(py: Python, m: &PyModule) -> PyResult<()> {
+/// A Python module implemented in Rust. fn string_sum(py: Python, m: &PyModule) -> PyResult<()> {
     m.add_wrapped(wrap_pyfunction!(sum_as_string))?;